 The medical world looks to be in another state of change with its view on what is good for the heart and general health when it comes to what we should be eating in our diets.

-In fact listening to the functional medicine doctors at The Detox Summit of 2014 there was one medical doctor who recommended putting butter in coffee called Bulletproof Coffee.
+In fact listening to the functional medicine doctors at The Detox Summit of 2014 there was one medical doctor who recommended Bulletproof® Coffee which means putting butter in your coffee instead of milk.

 Talk about going from one extreme to another.
 Going from a low fat diet guideline at government level to doctors telling us to eat more butter.
 With lobbyist all over Capital hill it will be interesting to see the changes if any to the top level decision making regarding dietary intake levels of fat.

 Sweden in 2013, at a government level, has adopted the high fat low carb diet after reviewing all the latest scientific studies relating to reduction in obesity, diabetes and cardiovascular disease when someone changes over to this new way of eating.